 “Alright everyone,” said Mrs. Applewhite as she opened the door and stepped into the room from the hall outside.
 “Turn off the TV, put away the games, its reading time.”
 The children groaned in disappointment but did as they were told.

-Mrs. Applewhite taught at Hawthorne, a private school and was allowed to take certain seventh grade students, those with exceptional grades, on an annual field trip to the art museum and other educational sites in Virginia.
-This year Hawthorne paid for the small group of travelers to stay at the Kresswell Bed and Breakfast Inn in Norfolk.
+Mrs. Applewhite taught at Hawthorne, a private school in Norfolk, Virginia and was allowed to take certain seventh grade students, those with exceptional grades, on an annual field trip to the art museum and other educational sites.

 She walked in the room carrying a small stack of books and passed them out.
 They were all copies of a book of short stories called Chilling True Tales.
 Tammy opened her copy.
 “I don’t want to read this kind of book, not at night,” she complained.